no fees until you get paid

 What if the driver who caused the crash was uninsured?

 Being involved in a crash with an uninsured motorist can complicate your motorcycle accident claim.
-Fortunately, your insurance policy may cover a portion of your medical bills and property damage.
-Ultimately, we may have no other option but to sue the uninsured driver directly to make sure you’re fully compensated for every hardship he or she has caused in your life.
+Fortunately, your insurance policy might cover a portion of your medical bills and property damage.
+Ultimately, we may have no other option but to sue the uninsured driver directly to make sure you’re fully compensated for every hardship they have caused in your life.

 How expensive is an attorney?